 Important parts of the examination include the following:

-Postural BP and heart rate: In a normally hydrated patient, a sustained (eg, > 1 min) decrease of ≥ 20 mm Hg in systolic BP or a decrease of ≥ 10 mm Hg in diastolic BP with standing indicates orthostatic hypotension.
+Postural blood pressure (BP) and heart rate: In a normally hydrated patient, a sustained (eg, > 1 minute) decrease of ≥ 20 mm Hg in systolic BP or a decrease of ≥ 10 mm Hg in diastolic BP with standing indicates orthostatic hypotension Orthostatic Hypotension Orthostatic (postural) hypotension is an excessive fall in blood pressure (BP) when an upright position is assumed.
+The consensus definition is a drop of > 20 mm Hg systolic, > 10 mm Hg... read more .
 Heart rate change with respiration and standing should be noted; absence of physiologic sinus arrhythmia and failure of heart rate to increase with standing indicate autonomic insufficiency.
-In contrast, patients with postural tachycardia syndrome, a benign disorder, typically have postural tachycardia without hypotension.
+In contrast, patients with postural orthostatic tachycardia syndrome Postural orthostatic tachycardia syndrome (POTS) Orthostatic (postural) hypotension is an excessive fall in blood pressure (BP) when an upright position is assumed.
+The consensus definition is a drop of > 20 mm Hg systolic, > 10 mm Hg... read more typically have postural tachycardia without hypotension.

-Eye examination: Miosis and mild ptosis (Horner syndrome) suggest a sympathetic lesion.
+Eye examination: Miosis and mild ptosis (Horner syndrome Horner Syndrome Horner syndrome is ptosis, miosis, and anhidrosis due to dysfunction of cervical sympathetic output.
+(See also Overview of the Autonomic Nervous System.)
+Horner syndrome results when the cervical... read more ) suggest a sympathetic lesion.
 A dilated, unreactive pupil (Adie pupil) suggests a parasympathetic lesion.

-GU and rectal reflexes: Abnormal GU and rectal reflexes may indicate ANS deficits.
+Genitourinary (GU) and rectal reflexes: Abnormal GU and rectal reflexes may indicate autonomic nervous system deficits.
 Testing includes the cremasteric reflex (normally, stroking the upper inner thigh results in retraction of the testes), anal wink reflex (normally, stroking perianal skin results in contraction of the anal sphincter), and bulbocavernosus reflex (normally, squeezing the glans penis or clitoris results in contraction of the anal sphincter).
 In practice, the GU and rectal reflexes are rarely tested because laboratory testing is much more reliable.

 If patients have symptoms and signs suggesting autonomic insufficiency, sudomotor, cardiovagal, and adrenergic testing is usually done to help determine severity and distribution of the insufficiency.